The use of body worn video cameras on mental health wards

 - 80% thought that BWCs would have a positive impact

-- 86% thought that BWCs would help reassure both staff and patients
+- 86% believed that BWCs would help reassure both staff and patients

 - 100% of staff had encountered instances of verbal or physical aggression at least once a week

-- 80% said that if BWCs could help reduce aggressive behaviour or the time spent dealing with it, ‘it would have a positive impact on their day-to-day job’.
+- 80% said that if BWCs could help reduce aggressive behaviour, or the time spent dealing with it, it would positively impact their day-to-day tasks

 Feedback from the Pilot Study